devleaks/lata-docs/docs/Command Line Interface and API.md

 The client application makes direct use of the API.
 Both use the same parameters.

 When used from outside of X-Plane, as an external application, LATA has some constraints.
-1. It needs to know the home or root folder where X-Plane is installed.
+1. If LATA is not installed at the recommended location, it needs to know the folder where X-Plane is installed.
-2. It does not connect to X-Plane, so it is necessary to restart LST if it is running so that it sees the newly created files.
+2. It does not connect to X-Plane, so it is necessary to restart LST from inside X-Plane so that it takes into account the newly created files.
+3. If run from another python installation or environment, required python packages need to be installed in that environment.

 Client application accepts `-h` or `--help` flag to provide general help or help specific to an operation.